 Grated Lighter cheddar on a 6 inch plate.

-For the blocks of cheese, they weigh, left to right, 30g, 40g, 50g.
-For the grated cheese, they weigh, top to bottom, 40g, 30g, 60g.
+For the blocks of cheese, weighing left to right, 30g, 40g, and 50g.
+For the grated cheese, they weigh, top to bottom, 40g, 30g, and 60g.
 While they are all shown together it is easier to see that one is clearly bigger than the others.
 If this was cheese you had just put on your meal would you know the difference?

 I very rarely have tomato ketchup and I don’t like mayonnaise but I know a lot of people use their syns on things like this.
 I think this is a great use of extra syns if done properly because if it means you enjoy your healthy meal more.
 This makes it easier to stick to the Slimming World plan then you are more likely to achieve your weight loss target.

 How many people actually measure that squirt of sauce though?
 I think very few people actually do because we think it is easy to guess, don’t we?
 We think that it can’t be that much we have squirted over our chips so we say a tablespoon to be “safe”.
 Are we being accurate?

 Unless we actually measure it is impossible to tell isn’t it?
 This is another place where syns can add up without us realising!
 The syns for ketchup vary between 0.5 and 1 syn for a tablespoon.
 It doesn’t seem much but this is where sneaky extra syns can creep in!

 Mayonnaise, on the other hand, can be up to 5.5 syns per tablespoon!
 Which of the blobs of ketchup on this plate is a tablespoon?
 Is it easy to tell?
 Which do you honestly use for your ketchup, mayonnaise or other sauce?